 35 Best Things to Do in Yellowstone National Park

-That being said, I’ve been visiting Yellowstone National Park since I was a little kid, and since then, Yellowstone has become a bit of a pastime through tons of repeat visits, which is how this list got to the size it is today!
+All this to say, I’ve been visiting Yellowstone National Park since I was a little kid, and since then, Yellowstone has become a bit of a pastime over countless repeat visits, which is how this list got to the size it is today!

-Through all these visits, my long-running list of things to do has truly become the things that I love and enjoy about Yellowstone National Park—especially my story about climbing the Crow’s Nest atop the Old Faithful Inn!
+This is why I believe my long-running list of things to do is truly some the best things to do across Yellowstone National Park—especially my experience climbing the Crow’s Nest atop the Old Faithful Inn!

 Hiking Checklist - Yellowstone-Tetons